viswasrirupa/home/_pages/Bio.md

   image: /assets/images/header_site.png
 ---

-Prior to my doctoral studies, I worked as a Business Intelligence and ETL (Extract, Transform and Load) developer in a US based consulting firm for 5 years.
-During this period, I was involved in developing analytical data warehousing models to facilitate efficient and insightful generation and retrieval of data.
-During the course of my Ph.D.
+Before my doctoral studies, I worked as a Business Intelligence and ETL (Extract, Transform and Load) developer at a US based consulting firm for 5 years.
+During this period, I developed and deployed analytical data warehousing models to facilitate efficient and insightful generation and retrieval of data.
+During my Ph.D.
 I have interned as a Data Scientist for Dell and Koch.
 Aside from my professional and academic interests, I also dabble at game programming using Unity and [Processing](https://processing.org/).
-My other interests include painting (traditional and digital), playing the keyboard and chess.
+My other interests include painting (traditional and digital), playing the keyboard, and chess.

 ## Education
 - **Oklahoma State University** (2015 - 2021)